krainboltgreene/faux/README.md

 faux
 ====

-Faux is a factory-like fake data and fake dataset generator.
+A factory-style fake data (and dataset) generator.

 usage